 Want some ribbons?

 I have way too many that are in disarray.
-I promised myself I would get my studioffice organized before the holiday season begins so I can work more efficiently.
+I promised myself I would get my studioffice organized before the holiday season begins so I can work more efficiently and that means ribbon organization, too.
 Well September is almost over -time to get a move on and get it done!
 Look at all those tangled ribbons!
 How did I ever let them get this way?

 Well – there is one reason and his name is…

 See all those loose ribbons hanging in the armoire?
 I used to have them all nice and neat, but if I leave the doors open – Trax jumps up and pulls them down.
 Since the ribbons are on spools they sometimes roll right off the spool and onto the floor.
 He thinks my studioffice is his very own amusement park!

 I keep most of my ribbons on tension rods.
 I can fit four above this shelf.
 Curling ribbons are to the back.
 I also found a long basket that is perfect to hold ribbon rolls in a neat and orderly way.

 Since tension rods are made to fit any size opening they work the same way in a closet as they do for their intended purpose to hold up a window treatment.

 How to use a tension rod to hold, store, or organize ribbon:

 Pull rubber tip off the ends of a tension rod and then place the ribbon on the rod.
 The rod is doubled up in the center where one side goes into the other.
 You may need to widen the hole on the ribbon spool to get it over that section or just add the spools from each end.